-The Project is situated in the north-east part of BiH (see Figure 2.1), about 100 km east of the town of Banja Luka.
-It is a rural area with a number of linear villages formed along the two regional roads: The M-17 (single lane in each direction) passing along the left bank of the River Bosna and the R-465 (single lane in each direction) along the right bank, parallel to the railway road Doboj - Modriča.
+The Project is situated in the north-east part of BiH (see Figure 2.1), about 100 km east of the town of Banja Luka and just west of the town of Doboj.
+It is a rural area with several scattered small villages, interconnected by local paved roads.